 Rabbit years include: 1927, 1939, 1951, 1963, 1975, 1987, 1999, and 2011

 If you were born during a previous year of the Rabbit, this year as well as other Rabbit years are considered a time of vulnerability to obstacles.
 This same astrological principal applies for all of the other eleven animal signs during their associated year.
-Therefore, it is recommended to engage in practices that support vitality, good fortune and spiritual merit such as hanging prayer flags, having a soul and life-force retrieval ritual performed and/or restoring any deterioration or violation of one’s spiritual commitments or any damaged relationship with one’s spiritual brothers and sisters.
+Therefore, it is recommended to engage in practices that support vitality, good fortune and spiritual merit such as hanging prayer flags, having a soul and life-force retrieval ritual performed, restoring any deterioration or violation of one’s spiritual commitments or any damaged relationship with one’s spiritual brothers and sisters, and/or performing prayers and rituals to remove obstacles.
 In general, making an effort to engage more with virtuous activities of body, speech and mind and committing to engage less with non-virtuous activities is supportive.
 According to the words of Buddha Tönpa Shenrap Miwoché, the practice of developing sincere unbiased and unlimited compassion is the greatest of all protections.

 Don’t want to miss a post?
 Scroll to the bottom and click “Follow this blog.”